Food is loaded.

 Alternative approaches to diet culture have emerged; some of the more influential ones include Health at Every Size (HAES), intuitive eating and mindful eating.
 HAES is weight-neutral in its approach to health, focusing on balanced eating, physical activity and body acceptance sans a focus on weight.
 Intuitive/mindful eating emphasizes a focus on the experience of eating and internal hunger/fullness cues as a guide as opposed to restrictive guidelines.

 HAES and Intuitive/mindful eating are in many ways paradigm-breaking, but may not be completely inclusive approaches for everyone.
 Some of the most eye-opening work I’ve read has come from Lucy Aphramor, who has outlined some of the best critique I’ve seen of these movements and how they have fallen victim to the status quo of white supremacy and lifestylism.
 One of the challenges Aphramor identified with intuitive/mindful eating is assuming a universal experience of intuitive appetite and fullness when in fact it can be affected by many things, such as disability, trauma, and neurodiversity.
+(Ijeoma Oluo wrote a wonderful piece on how her sensation of hunger was affected by past food insecurity and trauma.)
 HAES employs the slogan “health is not a moral obligation,” meant to free individuals from judgment on lifestyle and weight.
 Aphramor points out how the phrase ends up continuing to attribute health to an individuals choices and lifestyle instead of recognizing that health is shaped by “structural oppression, disability and climate injustice, and inter-generational trauma” – for which there is a moral imperative that these to be remedied.
 (Further critique of HAES is here.)
 We shouldn’t focus on the narrow scope of behavioural or individual life choices, especially when that obscures the systems and inequities behind poor health.
 Instead, our focus should be on actual public health issues like poverty, racism and anti-fat bias.

 (I think there are still things I can learn about the flaws of diet culture from HAES or intuitive or mindful eating so there are links below which do reference those eating movements!)